 I wept for my own loss, the loss of the woman who was more sister than friend, more soul mate than confidante.
 The woman who had shared so many of the milestones in my life.
 The woman I was fortunate enough to spend over half of my career working beside, traveling with, and collaborating with.
-The woman who knew me so well, she could comfort me without words, admonish me with a look, finish my sentences, and who supported me without question, without fail through my father’s passing, my daughter’s battle with cancer, and through my own struggles.
+The woman who knew me so well, she could comfort me without words, admonish me with a look.
+The woman who could finish my sentences, and who supported me without question, without fail through my father’s passing, my daughter’s battle with cancer, and through my own struggles.

 Grief is one of the most devastating emotions we, as humans, are called upon to feel.
 The loss of a loved one touches our souls in a way few other things ever do.
 It calls upon us to remember, while at the same time keenly and deeply feeling the absence of the one we’ve lost.
 The loss is finite.
 At least in this life.

 In the beginning of grief, the pain is so profound, the heartache so deep, the loss so present, so immediate, that time seems frozen.
 Life is lived painfully and ever presently in that moment.
 That gut wrenching moment between what was and what will now be.
 Life is forever changed, marked by that second, that single second between one breath and the absence of the next.